Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Discussion

 \section{Discussion}

-In this work, we showed that this year's ACIC Data Challenge admitted a decomposition similar to the one used by \citet{Hahn2020}'s Bayesian casual forest model.
+We showed that this year's ACIC Data Challenge admitted a decomposition similar to the one used by \citet{Hahn2020}'s Bayesian casual forest model.
 Because the \textbf{bcf} package could not scale to the size of the data in the competition, we implemented a faster and less resource-intensive version, which is available in the \textbf{flexBCF} package.
-We investigated the sensitivity of our competition submission to two modeling choices - (i) the choice of propensity score method, and (ii) enforcing (or not) sparsity in the BART priors, for both practice-level and beneficiary-level modeling.
-We found that the beneficiary-level modeling did not give any more accurate results than the practice level modeling.
-Although we did not observe much sensitivity to our modeling choices on the Challenge datasets, our re-analysis does suggest that fitting BCF-like models with flexible propensity score estimates may yield slightly longer uncertainty intervals with better frequentist coverage.
+We investigated the sensitivity of our competition submission to two modeling choices: (i) the choice of propensity score method, and (ii) enforcing (or not) sparsity in the BART priors.
+While we did observe some sensitivity (e.g.~flexible nonparametric propensity score estimates yielded longer uncertainty intervals with better coverage than parametric propensity score estimates), the differences in RMSE and coverage were not especially large.

+As pointed out by a referee, the fact that the sparsity-inducing priors generally yielded worse performance may be because the Data Challenge organizers provided only those covariates that drove heterogeneity in the released datasets.
+When all covariates are relevant, the sparsity-inducing prior may not have selected all covariates and instead may have inappropriately excluded some important drivers of heterogeneity.
+Because we generally do not know all drivers of heterogeneity in practice, we do not anticipate that the results of our sensitivity analysis will generalize far beyond the Data Challenge.

+While a small performance degradation can be expected as confounding increases, we were rather surprised by how poorly our BCF models performed in the presence of confounding.
+We suspect that the poor performance stems from our decision to (i) directly model the observed outcomes using Equation~\eqref{eq:model} as opposed to trends and (ii) exclude pre-treatment outcome or trends as covariates in Equation~\eqref{eq:model}.
+In a sense, we attribute the rather poor performance of our BCF models to model misspecification rather than any particular operating characteristic of BCF.

+It is also possible that our specific results may be sensitive to other choices including, but not limited to, the inclusion (or exclusion) of certain covariates; the number of trees in the $\mu$ and $\tau$ ensembles; the choice of prior variance on the leaf node parameters in each tree; and the number of MCMC iterations and number of chains.
+Due to time constraints, we could not exhaustively assess sensitivity along all these dimensions.
+However, we note that our package \textbf{flexBCF} renders such sensitivity analyses computationally feasible.
+And while we do not anticipate our specific results to generalize beyond the Data Challenge, we do hope that \textbf{flexBCF} will facilitate the use of BCF on larger datasets.